IT-Hogskolan-Stockholm/TrafficSimulator/README.md

 # TrafficSimulator
-There are three teams: Traffic rules, Roads and Vehicles.
+There are three teams:
+  Traffic rules
+  Roads
+  Vehicles.